The National Healthy Schools Programme has four themes:

 We are proud to be recognised as a Healthy School.

 Fairfield Academy is committed to providing quality wrap-around care to help parents organize their lives around their children’s schooling.

-Our breakfast club opens at 7:45am.
+Our breakfast club opens at 7:50am.
 Its purpose is to help parents who have various early morning commitments.
-It is sited in our Nurture room.
-Pupils attending the breakfast club get a proper breakfast to prepare them for the start of the school day.
+Pupils attending the breakfast club get toast to prepare them for the start of the school day.
 After breakfast they engage with a range of games and activities to occupy them constructively before school starts.
 There is a small charge for each breakfast club session booked.
 This should be done via the MyChildAtSchool (MCAS) app.